marzhall/DataDeduplicator/readme.txt

 where:
     - the file argument is a database represented with each row as a line, and each field separated by a comma.
-    - the --num-matches line specifies how many matched results to display
+    - the --num-matches argument specifies how many matched results to display
-    - the record argument specifies which record you want to match.
+    - the --record argument specifies which record you want to match.
 Passing this argument will result in the output being printed to stdout, then the program exiting.

 If the --record argument is not passed, Once the data is loaded and parsed,